 DESCRIPTION

 "This is a capability variable.
-This attribute when true, indicates that the STA is capable of transmitting WUR Discovery frames (see 30.11 (WUR Discovery)).
-The capability is disabled otherwise."
+This attribute when true, indicates that for an AP implementation, the STA is capable of transmitting WUR Discovery frames; and for a non-AP implementation, the STA is capable of WUR Scanning (i.e. receiving WUR Discovery frames) (see 30.11 (WUR Discovery)).
+The capability is disabled otherwise." (#2513)

 DEFVAL { false }